laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    floating-point representation that accurately represents the value, independent of whether the floating point value is, mathematically, an integral value (choice 2 of the second bullet).
+4. Apart from finite and infinite numbers, {{IEEE754}} floating point values include NaN (not a number) values {{-numbers}}.
-4. There is no special handling of NaN values, except that the preferred serialization rules also apply to NaNs with payloads, using the canonical encoding of NaNs as defined in {{IEEE754}}.
+   In CDE, there is no special handling of NaN values, except that the preferred serialization rules also apply to NaNs (with zero or non-zero payloads), using the canonical encoding of NaNs as defined in Section 6.2.1 of {{IEEE754}}.
-   Specifically, this means that shorter forms of encodings for a NaN are used when that can be achieved by only removing trailing zeros in the payload.
+   Specifically, this means that shorter forms of encodings for a NaN are used when that can be achieved by only removing trailing zeros in the NaN payload.
    Further clarifying a "should"-level statement in Section 6.2.1 of
-   {{IEEE754}}, the CBOR encoding uses a leading bit of 1 in the significand to encode a quiet NaN; encoding of signaling NaN is NOT RECOMMENDED but is achieved by using a leading bit of 0.
+   {{IEEE754}}, the CBOR encoding always uses a leading bit of 1 in the significand to encode a quiet NaN; encoding of signaling NaN is NOT RECOMMENDED but is achieved by using a leading bit of 0.